Chrisjos10/data-analysis/README.md

 # data-analysis
-dashboard on sales data and dax tables
+This dashboard is down on powerBi to calculate on sales analysis for a period and dax tables calculating sales margin, tax profit, average quantity etc.